-Integrating climate-related risk into investment decisions requires materially exposed companies to set their strategy to adapt to a low-carbon future.
-This includes a company identifying climate risks and opportunities, assessing the materiality of these risks for the company, and demonstrating how they are integrated into its governance, strategy and risk management processes.
+Companies materially exposed to climate changerelated risks should set their strategy to adapt to a low-emission future.
+This includes identifying climate risks and opportunities, assessing the materiality of these risks for the company, and demonstrating how they are integrated into its governance, strategy and risk management processes.

 Diverse companies and sectors will need to take differentiated approaches to managing climate risk, and ACSI does not specify pathways for company responses.
-Instead we focus on how a company communicates to investors that its pathway is credible and Paris-aligned.
+Instead, we focus on how a company communicates to investors that its pathway is credible and Paris-aligned.
 We expect companies' responses to be informed by a science-based assessment of the carbon constraints required to avoid dangerous climate change.